mochi-hpc/mochi-doc/docs/source/argobots/02_xstreams_pools.rst

 In this tutorial, you will learn how to create multiple execution streams for parallel execution and understand how pools distribute work among them.
-This is essential for achieving high performance in Mochi applications and understanding how Bedrock configures Argobots for your services.
+This is essential for achieving high performance in Mochi applications and understanding how Margo configures Argobots for your services.

 Key Concepts